-Bruck an der Leith wind farm was constructed in 2000.
-At the time, a group of dedicated individuals planned and financed this wind farm for reasons of climate protection and to reinforce regional added value.
+The wind farm Bruck an der Leitha was erected in the year 2000.
+A group of committed people planned and financed this wind farm - at that time for climate protection reasons and to boost the regional value added.

-The foundation for the planning of this wind farm was a wind measurement.
-Carried out over the course of two years at a height of 42 m, at the top of a pylon, this indicated a very good wind potential.
+A wind measurement, which was carried out over a period of two years at a height of 42 meters at the top of a high voltage pylon and revealed very good wind potential, formed the basis for this wind farm.